CAMMA-public/TF-Cholec80/readme.md

 -------------------

 ## Introduction
 Similar to datasets available on `tfds`, *TF-Cholec80* offers a convenient interface for deploying the *Cholec80* dataset within deep learning applications built with Tensorflow.
 This independent release addresses the shortcomings associated with `tfds` to allow flexible handling of Cholec80 in a variety of scenarios such as single-frame tasks with CNNs, temporal tasks with CNN-RNNs or inference. *TF-Cholec80* is based on the code employed in the experiments performed for this [publication](https://arxiv.org/abs/1812.00033).
+The demo we provide has two versions: one for TF 1.x and one for TF 2.x.

 ## Data overview
 The *Cholec80* dataset, first introduced [here](#data), contains 80 videos of cholecystectomy surgeries performed by 13 surgeons.
 Frames extracted from the videos at 1 fps are provided, each frame labeled with the phase and tool presence annotations.
 The phases have been defined by a senior surgeon in our partner hospital.
 Since the tools are sometimes hardly visible in the images and therefore difficult to perceive, we define a tool as present in an image if at least half of the tooltip is visible.